emilyselwood/orbcalc/README.md

 go build
 ```

 We use the Go module system which should take care of the dependencies for you.
+See the `examples` and `tools` folders for more information about usage

 ## Thanks